B-Brost/Bit-Representations/README.md

 This C program is a simple implementation of a bit set, a data structure that allows for efficient manipulation of bits.
 It uses an unsigned short (16 bits) to represent the bit set.
 The program provides functions to create:
 - a bit set
+- set a specific bit
-- set or clear a specific bit
+- clear a specific bit
 - get the value of a specific bit
 - display the bit set.